Dick Clark (Florida politician)

-Richard Wayne "Dick" Clark (May 9, 1933 – October 5, 2019) was an American politician from Florida who served as a member of the Florida House of Representatives in the 93rd district from 1968 to 1976 He was a member of the Democratic Party.
+Richard Wayne Clark (May 9, 1933 – October 5, 2019) was an American politician from Florida who served as a member of the Florida House of Representatives in the 93rd district from 1968 to 1976 He was a member of the Democratic Party.

 Clark was born in San Antonio, Texas.
 He moved to Florida at the age of four and later attended Loyola University, where he was a member of Upsilon Beta Lambda.
 He served in the Florida House of Representatives from 1968 to 1976 as a Democrat.
 He also served as Majority Leader of the Florida House of Representatives towards the end of his term.

 He was a general contractor by profession.
 He was the brother of Miami mayor Stephen P. Clark.
 Clark died on October 5, 2019.